gayeongge/2025_agent_sogang/README.md

 ## Current behaviour

 - Alert triggers still choose from `scenarios.py` and prefill hypotheses/evidence/actions.
-- Slack/Jira/Prometheus operations reuse the original `requests` clients, so you can point them at live services.
+- Slack/Prometheus operations reuse the original `requests` clients, so you can point them at live services.
 - The feed persists in memory while the backend is running; restart clears state.
 - The Electron renderer is now the sole UI surface, featuring a bright monotone-inspired layout tuned for quick operator scans.
 - A background Prometheus monitor samples metrics every few seconds, detects anomalies when at least one of the latest five samples breaches a threshold, and auto-generates incident reports.
-- Notification targets (Slack/Jira) can be toggled via checkboxes; 설정이 비어 있으면 전체 보고서를 팝업으로 보여 주어 사용자가 수동으로 조치할 수 있습니다.
+- Notification targets (Slack) can be toggled via checkboxes so operators immediately know which channel will receive the automated report.

-- OpenAI API가 설정돼 있으면 Prometheus 임계값을 초과한 시점에 AI가 원인·영향·조치 계획을 분석해 보고서 형태로 Slack/Jira 및 UI 모달에 제공합니다 (없으면 기본 규칙 기반 보고서를 사용합니다).
+- When an OpenAI API key is configured, the Prometheus breach path invokes the AI-written Korean analysis/action plan before dispatching to Slack (otherwise a deterministic fallback is used).

 ## Next steps